Retro099/ML-Projects/README.md

 # AI/ML Engineer Portfolio
 Python | Scikit-learn | PyTorch | Hugging Face | RAG | Docker
-Targeting mid-level roles in Japan (Human Resocia / Pasona / BizReach)
+Targeting mid-level AI/ML roles (India & Japan)
 Each project has its own pinned `requirements.txt` — see individual folders for exact dependencies and how to run.

 ---